 Students studying the American International program cannot switch to the Vietnamese American Bilingual program.

-Depending on the requirements of each country, students will need to take some supplement courses.
-However, the program follows the American program standards and the experiences of students who have studied and moved to study abroad, they can still transfer points and continue to study.
+Depending on the country’s requirements, students may need to take some additional courses.
+However, with the American curriculum standards and the experience of students who have studied and moved to live abroad, or merely study abroad, they can still transfer and continue their normal studies.